The oaths of a woman I inscribe on water.

 I don't know what it is.
 I mean, I definitely have a love/hate relationship with Santa Barbara.
 It's amazing here, and beautiful, and I feel totally blessed to be living in such an idyllic locale.
 On the other hand, it's damn small, it feels a million times smaller than Minneapolis, and that's too small for me.
 I remember after studying in France, talking to friends who'd made their way to Monte Carlo.
 Sometimes I think Santa Barbara must be a bit like Monte Carlo- perfect to look at, almost too perfect to be real.
 It also feels really isolated sometimes, and it has helped for me to work the driving job, and in neighboring Ventura (approx. 30 miles away), because driving away from here is sometimes exactly what I need.
 I don't know if it's the feeling of being wedged into a very small parcel of land between the mountains and the sea (not a bad place to be wedged into, mind you ;) ), or the simple lack of neighboring towns (nothing to the north for miles, only 2 small beach communities immediately to the south, then nothing for 20 miles), or how small the town is, or how perfect, or how expensive.
 There's just something about living here that lends to a feeling of claustrophobia.

 And it's certainly not that I don't love the program, and the people there.
 I do love them, dearly!
 But there's something about being there too, a sort of time limit.
 Walking back in today I was reminded of all the things I listen to on a daily basis there, things no woman should ever really know about men, like what they talk about, or how they function as a group, the ridiculous competitions that arise, the incessant need for validation.
 The summer was like blissful ignorance.
-I'd blocked out the stinky boys and had only a few boys to deal with, bosses, co-workers, friends, boy more-than-friend, most with a
+I'd blocked out the stinky boys and had only a few boys to deal with, bosses, co-workers, friends, boy more-than-friend, most with a healthy understanding of appropriate social behavior.

 So, I'll be done with MDT after this semester.
 I think I'll probably still stick around for a bit longer in SB, take some classes, brush up on my math skills, maybe take a real estate class, some pilates or tennis perhaps, enjoy my new digs and the view from my balcony for a while longer.